-Integrating changes
+Merge changes

 After you create branches, you might need to propagate changes between them.
 For example, if you fix a bug in a release branch, you probably want to incorporate the fix back into your main codeline.
-To propagate selected changes between branched files, you use the p4 integrate, p4 merge, or p4 copy commands, as follows:
+To propagate selected changes between branched files, you use the p4 merge and p4 resolve commands, as follows:

-- 1. Issue the p4 integrate command to schedule the files for resolve.
-(In many cases, you can also use p4 merge or p4 copy.) - 2.
+- 1. Issue the p4 merge command to schedule the files for resolve. - 2.
 Issue the p4 resolve command to propagate changes from the source files to the target files.